xieguotian/fb-caffe-exts/README.md

 (forked from [Cysu's branch](https://github.com/Cysu/fb-caffe-exts), originally from [fb-caffe-exts](https://github.com/facebook/fb-caffe-exts))

 ### Get Started
-0. An easy option is to launch an AWS EC2 g2.2xlarge instance I created.
-Choose N.California Sever and search the instance name of FB-Torch2Caffe (ami-03542e63).
+0. The easiest option is to launch an AWS EC2 g2.2xlarge instance I created.
+Choose N.California Sever and search for the instance name of FB-Torch2Caffe (ami-03542e63).
 [You can follow the [AWS tutorial](http://cs231n.github.io/aws-tutorial/)]
 0. The package currently only works on Ubuntu 14.04.
 Please make sure Torch and Caffe (with pycaffe and python layer) are correctly installed.
 0. Download the code and install the dependencies
   ```bash